ViniciusQuatrin/ViniciusQuatrin/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Rails Projects
+- 🔭 I’m currently working on Android Development
-- 🌱 I’m currently learning Ruby on Rails
+- 🌱 I’m currently learning Software Architecture
+- 👯 I’m looking to collaborate on Android Open-Source projects
+- 📫 How to reach me: viniquatrin48@proton.me
 <!--
 **ViniciusQuatrin/ViniciusQuatrin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...

 - ⚡ Fun fact: ...
 -->